 Have you ever considered working from home?

-As our cities, particularly Sydney and Melbourne, grow busier and increasingly expensive to live in, individuals across all industries and professions are searching for ‘lifestyle careers’ jobs which enable them to ‘work from home’, or ‘work from anywhere’.
-And, as technology changes the way we work, there are a growing number of these kinds of opportunities for nurses, such as:
+As our city becomes busier and increasingly expensive to live in, individuals across all industries and professions are searching for ‘lifestyle careers’ jobs which enable them to ‘work from home’, or ‘work from anywhere’.
+As technology changes the way we work, there are a growing number of these kinds of opportunities for nurses, such as:

 - Working in Telehealth